ManueleSigona/optimum-graphcore/examples/speech-pretraining/README.md

 	--adam_beta2="0.98" \
 	--adam_epsilon="1e-04"
 ```

-An equivalent command can be run by executing the script `run-base.sh`.

 If you increase the effective `batch_size`, for example by increasing the `gradient_accumulation_steps`,
 it is recommended to increase the `learning_rate` to `0.005` for faster convergence.